ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ## Editorial Note (To be removed by RFC Editor)

 > Note to the RFC Editor: This section is to be removed prior to publication.

 This document contains placeholder values that need to be replaced with finalized values at the time of publication.
 This note summarizes all of the substitutions that are needed.

 Please apply the following replacements:

-   *  XXXX --> the assigned RFC number for this I-D
+- XXXX --> the assigned RFC number for this I-D
+- 2026-01-21 --> the actual date of the publication of this document

 # Terminology and Notations